-IP TAKE: Macy’s makes substantial and widespread contributions in the area of arts and culture, and dance (particularly ballet) is a substantial part of this giving.
-Some of this happens through the foundation for national dance programming, but much more of it occurs through the corporation for local dance organizations—and this is a very good thing, because only the latter that has an open application process.
+IP TAKE: Macy’s makes substantial and widespread contributions in the area of arts and culture; dance is a part of this grantmaking.
+Some of this happens through the foundation, but much more of it occurs through the corporation for local dance organizations—and this is a very good thing, because only the latter has an open application process.

-And since you’re reading this to find money for dance, let it be known that the preponderance of dance funding from Macy's goes to ballet.
-(Whether this is because the vast majority of those who reach out to Macy’s are ballet companies or because Macy's actively prefers ballet companies is uncertain.)
-Let’s also make clear that, ballet or otherwise, you’re more likely to garner support from the corporate side of Macy’s.
+The majority Macy’s dance funding supports ballet programs.
+(Whether this is because more ballet companies reach out to Macy’s or because Macy's actively prefers ballet companies is uncertain.)
+Grant seekers should also be aware that, ballet or otherwise, dance programs are more likely to garner support from the corporate side of Macy’s.
 Why?
-Because the corporate side, through the My Macy’s District Grants program, is focused on giving at a local level (which is where most dance happens).
+Because the corporate side, through the My Macy’s District Grants program, supports giving at a local level (which is where most dance happens).
 By contrast, the Macy’s Foundation only supports national-level programming and does not accept unsolicited requests; it’s invite-only.

-That said, a corporation is looking to positively impact community—that’s why it grants at a community level.
-So if your dance project promotes audience development and community engagement, you’re coming out ahead.
-It’s also safe to presume that Macy’s is looking to support dance organizations that have a track record of success in the multiple ways you could define success within the performing arts.
-And it’s a requirement that your dance organization is a 501(c)(3) that operates in or is engaged with a community in which Macy’s and/or Bloomingdales has a presence.
-(It’s a good thing they’re virtually everywhere in the country, except Alaska, Arkansas, Iowa, Mississippi and Nebraska.)
+That said, a corporation is looking to positively impact community—that is why it grants at a community level.
+So dance projects that promote audience development and community engagement have an advantage.
+It is also safe to presume that Macy’s seeks to support dance organizations with a track record of success in the performing arts.
+Macy’s also only finds 501(c)(3) dance programs that operates in or are engaged with a community in which Macy’s and/or Bloomingdales has a presence.

-Grant applications for My Macy’s District Grants are accepted year round, and are addressed on a rolling basis; granting made by the Macy’s Foundation is by invitation only.
+Grant applications for My Macy’s District Grants are accepted year round and are reviewed on a rolling basis.
+Granting made by the Macy’s Foundation is by invitation only.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)